perama-v/archors/spec/required_block_state.md

 ### TrieNode

-An alias for a node in a merkle proof.
+An alias for a node in a merkle patricia proof.

+Merkle Patricia Trie (MPT) proofs consist of a list of witness nodes that correspond to each trie node that consists of various data elements depending on the type of node (e.g. blank, branch, extension, leaf).
+When serialized, each witness node is represented as an RLP serialized list of the component elements.

 ```python
 TrieNode = List[uint8,  MAX_BYTES_PER_NODE]
 ```